 Core Concepts in Machine Learning: Dependent and Independent Variables, Correlations, Feature Engineering, and Regression Techniques

 Machine learning is built on fundamental concepts that guide how models are trained, evaluated, and applied to real-world problems.
+Whether you’re predicting house prices or classifying spam emails, the same underlying principles apply.
 This blog explores four key topics: dependent and independent variables, correlations, feature engineering, and linear and logistic regression.
-Each of these plays a crucial role in understanding and building effective machine learning models.
+Each of these plays a crucial role in understanding and building effective machine learning models—and mastering them is often the difference between a model that works and one that quietly fails in production.

 Dependent and Independent Variables